-1 (a) The following individuals may not hold volunteer positions or positions with 2 remuneration in or be affiliated with a medical cannabis organization, including a clinical registrant 3 under §16A-14-1 et seq. of this code, in any way if the individual has been convicted of any felony criminal offense related to the sale or possession of illegal drugs, narcotics, or controlled 4 5 substances, or conspiracy thereof convicted of any provision of §61-5A-1, et seq. of this code or 6 substantially similar laws of other states or the federal government, convicted of any felony 7 offense involving fraud, deceit, crimes against the government, crimes of dishonesty, or 8 conspiracy to commit any of the foregoing offenses, or convicted of any offense requiring a person 9 to register as a sex offender in this state, or to register on the state child abuse registry: 10 (1) Financial backers;
+1 (a) The following individuals may not hold volunteer positions or positions with 2 remuneration in or be affiliated with a medical cannabis organization, including a clinical registrant 3 under §16A-14-1 et seq. of this code, in any way if the individual has been convicted of any felony 4 criminal offense related to the sale or possession of illegal drugs, narcotics, or controlled 5 substances, or conspiracy thereof convicted of any provision of §61-5A-1 et seq. of this code or 6 substantially similar laws of other states or the federal government, convicted of any misdemeanor 7 or felony offense involving fraud, deceit, crimes against the government, or crimes of dishonesty, 8 or conspiracy of any of these offenses, any offense requiring the individual to register as a sex 9 offender in this state or to register on the state child abuse registry: 10 (1) Financial backers; 11 (2) Principals; and

-- 11 (2) Principals; or - 12 (3) Employees.
+12 (3) Employees.

-13 (b) If an individual seeking to hold a volunteer position or position with remuneration in or 14 be affiliated with a dispensary is otherwise prohibited under subsection (a) of this section, such 15 individual may seek a waiver from the bureau in order to hold such a position with a dispensary.
-16 The allowance of the waiver, including any additional restrictions or conditions as part of the 17 waiver, shall be in is at the discretion of the bureau: Provided, That under no circumstances may 18 a person prohibited under subsection (a) of this section serve as a principal, financial backer, or 19 manager who oversees conduct of the dispensary. §16A-6-13.
+(b) If an individual seeking to hold a volunteer position or position with remuneration in or be affiliated with a dispensary is otherwise prohibited under subsection (a) of this section, such the individual may seek a waiver from the bureau in order to hold such a the position with a dispensary.
+The allowance of the waiver, including any additional restrictions or conditions as part of the waiver, shall be in is at the discretion of the bureau: Provided, That under no circumstances may a person prohibited under subsection (a) of this section from holding a position or being affiliated with a medical cannabis organization serve as a principal, financial backer, or manager

+20 who oversees conduct of the dispensary.

+§16A-6-13.
 Limitations on permits.

-1 (a) The following limitations apply to approval of permits for growers, processors, and 2 dispensaries, subject to the limitations in subsection (b) of this section: 3 (1) The bureau may not issue permits to more than 10 growers: Provided, That each 4 grower may have up to two locations per permit; 5 (2) The bureau may not issue permits to more than 10 processors; 6 (3) The bureau may not issue permits to more than 100 dispensaries; 7 (4) The bureau may not issue more than 10 individual dispensary permits to one person; 8 (5) The bureau may not issue more than one individual grower permit to one person; 9 (6) The bureau may not issue more than one individual processor permit to one person; 10 (7) A dispensary may only obtain medical cannabis from a grower or processor holding a 11 valid permit under this act; 12 (8) A grower or processor may only provide medical cannabis to a dispensary holding a 13 valid permit under this act; and 14 (9) A person may hold a grower permit, a processor permit, and a dispensary permit, or 15 any combination thereof, concurrently.
-16 (b) Before a permit may be issued, the bureau shall obtain the following: (1) A written 17 approval from the board of health for the county in which the permit is to be located and operate 18 business.(2) a written statement from the county commission for the county in which the permit is
+(a) The following limitations apply to approval of permits for growers, processors, and dispensaries, subject to the limitations in subsection (b) of this section:

+3 (1) The bureau may not issue permits to more than 10 growers: Provided, That each 4 grower may have up to two locations per permit;

+5 (2) The bureau may not issue permits to more than 10 processors;

+6 (3) The bureau may not issue permits to more than 100 dispensaries;

+7 (4) The bureau may not issue more than 10 individual dispensary permits to one person;

+- 8 (5) The bureau may not issue more than one individual grower permit to one person; - 9 (6) The bureau may not issue more than one individual processor permit to one person; - 10 (7) A dispensary may only obtain medical cannabis from a grower or processor holding a 11 valid permit under this act; - (8) A grower or processor may only provide medical cannabis to a dispensary holding a valid permit under this act; and

+(9) A person may hold a grower permit, a processor permit, and a dispensary permit, orany combination thereof, concurrently.

-- 19 to be located and conduct business that the county has not voted, pursuant to §16A-7-6 of this - 20 code, to disapprove a medical cannabis organization to be located or operate within the county.
+(b) Before a permit may be issued, the bureau shall obtain the following: (1) A written approval from the board of health for the county in which the permit is to be located and operate business.(2) a written statement from the county commission for the county in which the permit is to be located and conduct business that the county has not voted, pursuant to §16A-7-6 of this code, to disapprove a medical cannabis organization to be located or operate within the county.